Projects

 broader questions in stablecoin market microstructure, blockchain

-infrastructure, decentralized market regulation, and teaching
+infrastructure, on-chain measurement, decentralized market regulation,

-blockchain protocols.
+and teaching blockchain protocols.

 Stablecoin Market Microstructure and Private Money